viclm/numeric-keyboard/README.md

 format: {
   type: [String, Function]
 },
-// Config the numeric keyboard which will be called when focus.
-The config detail is described below.
+// change the layout of keyboard
+layout: {
+ type: [String, Array],
+ default: 'number'
+},
+// change the label of keyboard enter key, this is used for specific context and language
-keyboard: {
+entertext: {
-  type: Object
+ type: String,
+ default: 'enter'
 }
 ```